maltebargholz/zeitreise/README.md

 ## Planned Features:

 - rewrite only commits where it is required
-- try to optain as much of the history as possible
+- try to obtain as much of the history as possible